Hippocampome-Org/hco_dev_docs/docs/gridcell_metrics/config_options.md

 `px2cm`

-Conversion of each pixel to a centimeter lenth in an environment
+Conversion of each pixel to a centimeter lenth in an environment.

 `nonfld_filt_perc`

-Non-field filter percentage threshold
+Non-field filter percentage threshold.

 `load_plot_from_file`